hoehermann/purple-signald/README.md

 ### Features

+* Core features:

   * Receive messages
   * Send messages

+* Additional features contributed by [Hermann Kraus](https://github.com/herm/):

   * Receive files
   * Receive images
   * Send images
   * Receive buddy list from server

   Note: When signald is being run as a system service, downloaded files may not be accessible directly to the user.
 Do not forget to add yourself to the `signald` group.

+* Additional features contributed by [Torsten](https://bitbucket.org/ttl/):

+  * Link with the master device
+    Note: For linking with the master device, `qrencode` needs to be installed.
+  * Automatically start signald
+    Note: For automatically starting signald as a child proces, `signald` needs to be in `$PATH`.

 ![Instant Message](/instant_message.png?raw=true "Instant Message Screenshot")